 Go with First In First Out (FIFO)

 This is the most used principle while dealing with Shopify inventory management.
-It means that the products that are oldest in your stock need to be sold first instead of your newest stock.
-It works great for products that have high chances of spoilage.
+It means that the products that are the oldest in your stock need to be sold first instead of your newest stock.
+It works great for products that have a high chance of spoilage.

 You can also implement this principle for products with a longer life cycle.
 To keep the stock fresh in your warehouse in terms of design, features, and more, make sure that the oldest stock is sold first.
 This way you won’t get loaded with unsold stock in your warehouse.